drupalwxt/website/content/post/docsite.md

 Of course we could be using Drupal itself to power our documentation site but that would be overkill for such simple requirements this site requires.

-Remember we should always be practicing the methodology of the choosing the right tool for the right job!
+Remember we should always be practicing the methodology of choosing the right tool for the right job!

 ## What is Hugo